lupyuen/pinetime-rust-mynewt/rust/app/src/ast.md

 }
 ```

+Let's study the code above.
 Recall that `node` contains a Go Struct and a Go Function...

 ```go
 //  Go Struct parsed as Generic Declaration (GenDecl)